itsme-Subid/Next-Academy/README.md

 git clone https://github.com/itsme-Subid/Next-Academy.git
 ```
 ### Running the Project
-To run the project, you will need to have Node.js and npm or yarn installed on your machine.
+To run the project, you will need to have Node.js and npm or yarn or pnpm installed on your machine.
 Once you have those, you can use the following commands:
 ```bash
 cd Next-Academy
 npm install